與 Tek 業務代表即時對談。 上班時間：上午 8:30 - 下午 5:30 (太平洋時間)

 Signal Integrity and Protocol Decode Datasheet

 TekExpress Automotive Ethernet 100BASE-T1 and 1000BASE-T1 Signal Separation and PAM3 Analysis

 For Automotive Ethernet designing, testing, and debugging, Tektronix offers the comprehensive PAM3 Signal Analysis, Signal Quality test, and Protocol Decode testing solution.

-- Signal Separation software: Tektronix Signal Separation software (Patent pending) lets you perform Signal Analysis or Protocol Decode without effecting the ECU system or installing a direct coupler by cutting the Ethernet cable.
+- Signal Separation software: Award winning Tektronix Signal Separation software (Patent pending) lets you perform Signal Analysis or Protocol Decode without affecting the ECU system or installing a direct coupler by cutting the Ethernet cable.
 Signal separation is available for 100BASE-T1 and 1000BASE-T1 Automotive Ethernet.

 - PAM3 Analysis: You can perform PAM3 Analysis to measure Eye Opening, Eye Mask testing, Jitter Separation, and BER plot in real ECU environment for the Master ECU or Slave ECU.